top of page

 Tips on getting the most out of your smart receptionist

-Here are a few tips on making the most from your receptionist:
+Here are a few tips on making the most from your receptionist.
+You can access these features when you call or text your receptionist from your registered mobile:

 On the go updates - Simply call or text your receptionist from your registered mobile phone to give instructions about any aspects of your business.
 This can be information you want them to remember and pass on to certain clients or all clients.
 They will note the instructions down and use it when responding to your callers.
 Here are a few examples on how you can instruct your receptionist by calling or texting them.